CharlesPlusC/CharlesPlusC.github.io/_posts/2023-05-14-ConstellationBot.md

     return ephemeris
 ```

-4. You will need to store the (/time series of) positions for each satellite after each TLE is propagated.
+4. __Plotting Positions:__ You will need to store the (/time series of) positions for each satellite after each TLE is propagated.
 Then you can use this data to plot the satellite positions in 3D.
 I use `matplotlib` to plot the satellite positions in 3D and I use the cartopy module for the map under the ground tracks.
+If you want to plot the ground tracks, you will have to convert the Earth Centred Inertial Coordinates into Earth Centred Earth Fixed Coordinates.
+Then you will have to convert these to latitude and longitude.
+The `astropy.coordinates` provides methods to do both of these accurately and painlessly.
+    1. __ECI to ECEF:__ Use the `CartesianRepresentation()` class and make sure you convert from _GCRS_ to _ITRS_.
+    2. __ECEF to Lat/Long:__ Use the `Transformer()` class to convert from _EPSG:4978_ to _EPSG:4326_.

-5. To animate these plots I rotate the plots by 5 degrees about the z-axis and then save each frame as a png.
+5. __Animating Plots:__ To animate these plots I rotate the plots by 5 degrees about the z-axis and then save each frame as a png.
 I then use the `PIL` module to convert the pngs into a gif.
 For the large constellations these becomes pretty computationally intensive so I have included some use of the `multiprocessing` module to speed things up.
-This parallelizes the plotting of each frame- however for Starlink this still takes around 30 minutes...
+This parallelizes the plotting of each frame- however for Starlink this still takes around 30 minutes (and fails in Github Actions)...

 ```python
 import logging